Kanban-Zai/kanban-zai-version-1.0/settings-team/destroy-all-humans.md

 # This is how you destroy a team real quick!

 Trust is hard, once broken its hard to fix.
-So how do you do it?

-## Major Reasons
+## Major Reasons why trust breaks down
 * Inability or unwilliness to negotiate a consensus.
 * Collusion and the formation of cliques because now 1 person has 2 votes.
 * Non team members affecting the internal running of the team in any way.